samyouaret/namla-microservice-interview/README.md

 ## Running the application

-For a quick setup, the application can be run with Docker, building the application image.
+For a quick setup, the application can be built and run with **Docker** and `docker-compose`, building the application image.

     docker build -t order-service .

 Running the application

     docker run -dp 3000:3000 order-service

+To run the it with docker-compose

+    docker-compose up -d

+to shut down the application just run

+    docker-compose down